m7a/lo-maenmpc/README.md

  * Scroll down using down arrow or `j`
  * `h` and `l` are not supported yet but may in the future help navigation inside forms.
- * Use PageUp and PageDown to navigate lists more quickly
+ * Use Page-Up and Page-Down to navigate lists more quickly
  * Use Home (or `gg`) and End (or `G`) keys to jump to the first song or last song in a list respectively
  * Use the Tab key to jump around forms